Skip to content

 Grammarly Premium Web content only (no academic databases) ~$12/month (subscription) Basic Basic Casual writers, bloggers

-Copyscape Web/internet content only $0.03–$0.05/search Good (for web) Good Website owners, content agencies
+Copyscape Web/internet content only $0.03 to $0.05/search Good (for web) Good Website owners, content agencies

 iThenticate Crossref, PubMed, publisher content From ~$100/year Excellent (for research) Excellent Academic researchers, journals